bigcommerce/dev-docs/docs/api-docs/partner/pos/pos-foundation-overview.md

    a.
 For **Access List Entry**, enter an IP address.
 Using `0.0.0.0/0` allows you to connect from anywhere, but is not secure in production.
 To learn more, consult [MongoDB's IP access documentation](https://www.mongodb.com/docs/atlas/security/ip-access-list/).

     ![pos-ip-address](https://storage.googleapis.com/bigcommerce-production-dev-center/images/POS-IP-address.png)
-    >>> make all filenames lowercase-only and change links to reflect (always do this; web addresses are case-insensitive, and operating systems can get confused)

    b.
 To save, click **Confirm**.